cakephp/bakery.cakephp.org/2015/08/01/cakephp_3_1_0_beta_released.rst

   Previously ``multipart/form-data`` would always be used.
 In 3.1, ``multipart/form-data`` is only used when file uploads are present.
 When there are no file uploads, ``application/x-www-form-urlencoded`` is used instead.
+- The following Controller properties are now deprecated:

+  * layout
+  * view
+  * theme
+  * autoLayout
+  * viewPath
+  * layoutPath

+  Instead of setting these properties on your controllers, you should set them on the view using methods with the same names.

 Other Enhancements